 You Do Not Have to Sell Your Home

 Many families opt for a reverse mortgage but still want to be able to leave their home in the family after they have passed.
 While it is true that you must pay the reverse mortgage in full at the time the last borrower leaves the home or the home is sold, there is no requirement that you have to sell the home to repay the loan.
 Reverse mortgage rules allow surviving family members to pay the mortgage out of pocket if they want to keep the home.

 Reverse mortgage rules can be difficult to navigate.
 It can be even more complicated to understand how reverse mortgage rules affect our families.
-If you live in Pennsylvania, Florida, or California, contact our experts today to learn more about what is best for you and how reverse mortgage rules will protect you and your family from the financial difficulties you may encounter in retirement.
+If you live in California, contact our experts today to learn more about what is best for you and how reverse mortgage rules will protect you and your family from the financial difficulties you may encounter in retirement.
 Contact us today to learn more about reverse mortgage requirements.